Agencies Responsible for regulating drones in the Republic of Botswana

 See general rules above.

-Notes for Commercial Drone Services operations in Botswana
+Notes for operating Commercial Drone Services in Botswana

 See general rules above.